Tisawesomeness/Minecord/README.md

 - *Join Log Channel:* The bot will send server join/leave messages to this channel.
 Set to 0 to disable.
 - *Log Webhook:* The webhook URL to send log messages to.
 Set to blank to disable.
 - *Status Webhook:* The webhook URL to send status messages to.
 Set to blank to disable.
+- *Include Spam Statuses:* Whether to include the "Disconnected" and "Resumed" statuses in the status webhook.
+These statuses happen very often.
 - *Supported MC Version:* The latest MC version that the bot supports.
 This only changes the version shown in `/help recipe` and other commands, and does not change behavior.
-Update if a new Minecraft version releases that does not change items or recipes.
+Update this field if a new Minecraft version releases that does not change items or recipes.
 - *Is Self Hosted:* Leave as `true` if you are self-hosting the bot.
 - *Author:* The name of the person hosting the bot.
 - *Author Tag:* The Discord tag of the person hosting the bot.
 - *Invite:* The invite link to use in `/invite`.
 - *Help Server:* The help server link to use in `/invite`.
 - *Website:* The website to display in `/info`.
-- *Github:* A link to the source code currently running on the bot.
+- *GitHub:* A link to the source code currently running on the bot.
 - *Prefix:* The prefix (optionally) used for admin commands.
 - *Game:* This is the game that the bot is playing, shown under the username. `{prefix}` and `{guilds}` are available variables.
 - *Dev Mode:* Turning this on will let you reload code using `@Minecord reload` on the fly.
 When hosting the bot, it's best to keep this off in order to decrease memory usage.